primev/mev-commit-docs/newdocs/learn/mev-commit-chain/README.md

 Today, most or arguably all Ethereum scaling solutions rely on centralized bridging and sequencing.
 Our system components rely on existing tech, and consequently inherit some centralization.
 However, we’ve chosen solutions that allow anyone to permissionlessly validate correct execution, and operation of chain infrastructure.

 To begin with, Primev entities will run all validating infrastructure for the mev-commit chain, where correct/honest operation can be permissionlessly audited.
 Spinning up a full node and connecting to the mev-commit chain as a peer is encouraged.
-It’s also encouraged for anyone to run their own bridge relayers.
 Over time we can permit entities outside of Primev to become POA signers or bridge validators.

 The mev-commit chain will continue to evolve.
 Open source scaling solutions that prove to become practical, decentralized, and/or provably secure will be utilized.